 Algerian tomato, lamb, chickpea, herb, and cracked green wheat soup traditionally served to open Ramadan meals.

-Best for Best for Ramadan iftar, cold evenings, and first-course soup service., with a medium cooking level and about 90 minutes total.
+Best for Ramadan iftar, cold evenings, and first-course soup service..
+Plan on a medium cook and about 90 minutes total.

 Lemon wedges, bourek, dates, and mint tea.